MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-send-documents-email.md

 7. In the **Attachment** field, the generated invoice is attached by default as a PDF file.
 Choose the lookup button to open the file or attach another one.
 8. In the **Body** field, enter a short message to the recipient.

     If a document-specific email body is set up on the **Report Selection - Sales** page, then the **Body** field is filled in automatically.
-For more information, see the "To set up a document-specific email body for sales invoices" section in this topic.
+For more information, see [To set up a document-specific email body for sales invoices](ui-how-send-documents-email.md#to-set-up-a-document-specific-email-body-for-sales-invoices).
 9. Choose the **OK** button to send the email message.

 > [!NOTE]